drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### comma after introductory element
 Introductory elements are dependent clauses that set up, contextualize, or introduce the main subject-verb part of a sentence (i.e., the independent clause).
 Example: *Before I could kill Count Dracula, I had to find a wooden stake.* Introductory elements often (but not always) require a comma.
 [The Purdue OWL explains more here](https://owl.english.purdue.edu/owl/resource/607/03/).
 #### comma splice
 If you have two clauses that could each stand alone as individual sentences but they are joined with a comma, you have a comma splice.
 Comma splices are disruptive errors because a comma is “too weak” (too short a pause) to join sentences.
 You have several options to rework a comma splice.
-See [this advice from the Purdue OWL](https://owl.english.purdue.edu/engagement/2/1/34/) for help.
+See [this advice](http://advice.writing.utoronto.ca/revising/comma-splices/) for help.
 #### *compliment* vs. *complement*
 To *compliment* (verb) is to express raise or admiration; as a noun, it's that expression (*He paid me a compliment.*).
 To *complement* something is to complete it or enhance it: *The red wine was the perfect complement to the grilled steak.* See the [Oxford Dictionaries website](https://blog.oxforddictionaries.com/2011/04/13/compliment-or-complement/) for more information on these commonly confused words.
 #### conclusions